Bira/octopus-carnival/_drafts/wir-mm-4e-marut.md

 ### Marut Concordant

-This Large Immortal Humanoid is a Level 22 Elite Controller with 418 HP and all common traits.
+This Large Immortal Humanoid is a Level 22 Elite Controller with 418 HP and all common marut traits.
 Concordants fight with their fists and with decrees backed by mystical power.

 You'll likely see them coming at you from behind a battle line of blademasters.
 They'll bombard your position with **Fortune's Chains** (Area